 An Integrated Safety system allows the active and passive systems to work together.
 For example, avoidance maneuvers (active safety) are designed to avoid accidents and save lives.
 However, the fast motions can increase the risk of occupants being in a less favorable position prior to an unavoidable crash, thus reducing the performance of the airbags (passive systems).
 It is, therefore, important to check the robustness of current safety systems outside the defined laboratory conditions so that the timing and use of both active and passive safety systems can be optimized as an integrated system to save lives.

 A challenge for manufacturers

-To the vehicle driver and occupants this means a safer car but to the car manufacturer and their suppliers this creates new considerable safety design challenges.
-What were once relatively simple and independently acting safety systems, are now becoming integral pieces of one larger and more complex safety system.
-Wherein, the unpredictable nature of human behavior and the complex traffic environment the system must work in, further adds to the difficulty in creating such systems.
+To the vehicle driver and occupants, this means a safer car but to the car manufacturer and their suppliers, this creates new considerable safety design challenges.
+What was once relatively simple and independently acting safety systems, are now becoming integral pieces of one larger and more complex safety system.
+Wherein, the unpredictable nature of human behavior and the complex traffic environment the system must work in further add to the difficulty in creating such systems.
 A proven way to develop integrated safety systems is with multiple iterations of extensive virtual testing.
 This is because, there are a vast number of scenarios and permutations that Integrated safety systems need to work in, and a considerable number of variables that change the outcome.